Build a professional affiliate website, try DreamHost for less than $3 →

 Think of it as:

-Your reader: “Oh wow, relatable.” *buys the tool*
+→ Your reader: “Oh wow, relatable.” *Buys the tool*

-The company: “Here’s $50 for promoting our product and saying nice things about us.” *sends money to your PayPal*
+→ The company: “Here’s $50 for promoting our product and saying nice things about us.” *Sends money to your PayPal*

 Companies LOVE affiliate marketing because:

-• they only pay you after someone buys (no upfront ads)
+- They only pay you after someone buys (no upfront ads)

-• creators = built-in ambassadors
+- Content creators = built-in brand ambassadors

-• it feels more trustworthy than classic ads
+- It feels more trustworthy than classic ads

-And beginners love it because:
+And affiliate marketing beginners love it because:

-• no inventory
+- no inventory

-• no customer service
+- no customer service

-• no shipping
+- no shipping

-• no product development
+- no product development

-• no “I sold two things, and now my garage is full of boxes” vibes
+- no “I sold two things, and now my garage is full of boxes” vibes 💀

-Can Beginners Actually Make Money?
+Can Beginners Actually Make Money with Affiliate Marketing?

 Short answer: Yes.